 The information on this page is out of date.
 However, some of the content may still be useful, so we have archived the page.

-USCIS has received a sufficient number of petitions to reach the congressionally mandated H-2B cap for the first half of Fiscal Year (FY) 2016.
-March 15, 2016 was the final receipt date for new H-2B worker petitions requesting an employment start date before April 1, 2016.
+USCIS has received a sufficient number of petitions to reach the congressionally mandated H‑2B cap for the first half of fiscal year (FY) 2017.
+January 10, 2017 was the final receipt date for new H-2B worker petitions requesting an employment start date before April 1, 2017.

 What Happens After Reaching the Cap

-Except as noted below, USCIS will reject new H-2B petitions that were received after March 15, 2016 and that request an employment start date before April 1, 2016.
+Except as noted below, we will reject new H-2B petitions received after January 10, 2017 that request an employment start date before April 1, 2017.

 Petitions That Are Exempt from the Cap